5 (British TV channel): 5 on The Farm

-Criticism of the channel
+Criticism

-In a Radio Times interview with Mark Lawson, Channel 5's director of programmes Ben Frow gave answers to some of the regular criticisms viewers had over the past few years about scheduling.
-Firstly, Channel 5 is known for giving programmes numerous programme titles, with the listing in the Radio Times not matching the EPG or the actual programme title.
-Secondly, a six-part series can be launched in a regular slot and then be dropped from the schedule after a few weeks (with the third series of Rob Bell's Building the Impossible actually dropped after one episode and replaced in its 9pm slot by the repackaged The Dalgliesh Mysteries).
-Frow apologised to all the Radio Times readers who were annoyed by these regular occurrences, but explained that when listings go to press he does not know what the competition from other channels might be and so may have to retitle a programme to make it stand out on the EPG or temporarily remove that show from the schedule until there is a better place for it.
-For example, the programme Billion Dollar Holiday City which turned up in the Channel 5 schedule on 17 July 2022 before new episodes of holiday series Bargain-Loving Brits by the Sea and The Cruise was a revised and retitled version of late-night programme Secret World of Las Vegas: 24/7 which originally was broadcast by the channel in 2019, and put into production as Vegas 24:7 by Viacom Studios UK (now VIS UK).
+In a 2022 Radio Times interview with Mark Lawson, Channel 5's director of programmes Ben Frow gave answers to some of the regular criticisms viewers had over the past few years about scheduling.
+First, Channel 5 is known for giving programmes numerous programme titles, with the listing in the Radio Times not matching the EPG or the actual programme title.
+Second, a six-part series can be launched in a regular slot and then be dropped from the schedule after a few weeks (with the third series of Rob Bell's Building the Impossible dropped after one episode and replaced in its 9 pm slot by the repackaged The Dalgliesh Mysteries).
+Frow apologised to all the Radio Times readers who were annoyed by these regular occurrences but explained that when listings go to press he does not know what the competition from other channels might be and so may have to retitle a programme to make it stand out on the EPG or temporarily remove that show from the schedule until there is a better place for it.
+For example, the programme Billion Dollar Holiday City which turned up in the Channel 5 schedule on 17 July 2022, before new episodes of the holiday series Bargain-Loving Brits by the Sea and The Cruise was a revised and retitled version of late-night programme Secret World of Las Vegas: 24/7 which originally was broadcast by the channel in 2019, and put into production as Vegas 24:7 by Viacom Studios UK (now VIS UK).

-On 22 June 2022, Paramount Plus launched in the UK, with Channel 5 showing the first episode of streaming series Halo on that night as a 'taster'.
-However the marketing around this episode made it look like it was a new free-to-air series that was going to continue on the channel and on Paramount Plus every week, which resulted in the first of a number of Feedback letters to the Radio Times about the practice of 'taster TV'.
-This time the viewer complained that this was just a 'puff piece' to get people to subscribe to a paid service and thought the practice might be against the channel's PSB commitments, while in the magazine's 20–26 August 2022 issue, after one-off starter episodes of Halo, La Brea and The Box had been shown on the channel, a piece of viewer criticism headlined "Taster TV is no good to me" was highlighted as the magazine's Letter of the Week.
+On 22 June 2022, Paramount+ launched in the UK, with Channel 5 showing the first episode of the streaming series Halo on that night as a "taster".
+However, the marketing around this episode made it look like it was a new free-to-air series that was going to continue on the channel and Paramount+ every week, which resulted in the first of several feedback letters to the Radio Times about the practice of "taster TV".
+This time the viewer complained that this was just a "puff piece" to get people to subscribe to a paid service and thought the practice might be against the channel's PSB commitments, while in the magazine's 20–26 August 2022 issue, after one-off starter episodes of Halo, La Brea and The Box had been shown on the channel, a piece of viewer criticism headlined "Taster TV is no good to me" was highlighted as the magazine's Letter of the Week.